BSidesSF/bsidessf.github.io/_pages/volunteer.md

 BSidesSF is a security event that would not be possible without the work of our local community.
 Every year, the organizers work hard to build a fun and exciting agenda so you can experience the latest in cool security happenings.
 However, we rely on contributions from volunteers like you to help with various tasks leading up to and on the two days of the event.
 Join us!

+## How do I sign up???

+We’re using Timecounts for managing event volunteer shifts this year so you will need to [create a Timecounts account first](https://timecounts.org/signup) and **verify your email address** before signing up for any shifts.
+Then you can sign up directly on the [BSidesSF Volunteer Shift Page](https://timecounts.org/bsidessf/events/49743).

 ## What’s in it for me?

 Volunteering is a great way to get involved with the local security community, especially if you are a newcomer.
 It’s also a good chance to meet other security-minded people while picking up various skills along the way.
 All volunteers must work for a minimum of 6 hours and will get a free BSidesSF t-shirt + badge (and, if available, food) as part of their volunteer admission.
 This means you can attend talks during the times that you are not volunteering, using the provided volunteer badge.